Current Board Members

 Soldiers Grove, WI 54655

 Wade Dull graduated from Southwest Technical College specializing in agricultural mechanics.
-He is a dairy farmer.
-He and his wife have been licensed foster care providers for 15 years, and has been a member of the Crawford County Board for the past six years.
+He is a retired dairy farmer.
+He and his wife have ten adult children, 10 grandchildren, and have been licensed foster care providers for20 years.
+Wade has been a member of the Crawford County Board for the past 13 years, Chairman of the Crawford County Fair Board for 4 years and has been a member of the Human Services Committee for 9 years.
+He is also a member of the North Crawford School Board and Soldiers Grove Library Board.

 125 15th Avenue